Definition and purpose of origination fees

 “These fees can also be baked into the rate and cost of the loan,” said Sobo.
 “This may avoid paying origination fees upfront but could increase the total cost over the life of the loan.
 While mortgage brokers are limited to 2.75% in total fees charged as origination, lenders are permitted to collect well over 3% built into the backend of the loan.”

-Another way to avoid paying an origination fee is to negotiate for the seller to pay closing costs.
+Another way to avoid paying an origination fee is to negotiate for the seller to pay the closing costs.
 Some sellers may be willing to cover closing costs as an incentive to close the deal, especially if it’s a slow market.

-Other fees worth noting
+Other mortgage loan fees

 While your origination fee is one of the larger mortgage fees, there are other fees you should be aware of that can add up to higher closing costs.

-• Title insurance: Title insurance can protect the lender and borrower from problems related to contested legal ownership of a property.
+- Title insurance: Title insurance can protect the lender and borrower from problems related to contested legal ownership of a property.
 Possible issues with a title include back taxes, liens or unsettled wills from previous owners.
 The insurance premium is paid at closing.

-• Tax service fee: A mortgage lender hires a tax service agency at closing to research a property and determine if it is free of outstanding taxes and other impediments.
+- Tax service fee: A mortgage lender hires a tax service agency at closing to research a property and determine if it is free of outstanding taxes and other impediments.
 If delinquent taxes exist and the buyer defaults on the loan, preexisting tax liens allow the state to seize the property, and the lender would have no access to its collateral.
 The lender usually passes this charge on to the borrower.

-• Credit report fee: The credit report fee covers the cost the lender pays to obtain a copy of your credit report during the loan approval process.
+- Credit report fee: The credit report fee covers the cost the lender pays to obtain a copy of your credit report during the loan approval process.

-• Flood certification: A flood certification is a document that states the flood zone status of a piece of real estate.
+- Flood certification: A flood certification is a document that states the flood zone status of a piece of real estate.
 If a home is determined to be in a flood zone, flood insurance might be required to complete the loan.
 Lenders typically partner with a specialist to assess flood maps, and the fee for this is passed on to the borrower.

 FAQ